Why is the DofE measuring impact?

 The welfare of young people is the DofE’s top priority.
 So, if an individual’s answers give rise to concerns about issues they may be struggling with, it’s right that we see that as an opportunity to help and support that individual – especially as each respondent has a unique, identifiable eDofE number.
 While we don’t know the personal context of a young person’s life when they are answering the questions, we have a duty of care in cases where their responses could potentially indicate that they are in distress.

-It’s important to emphasise that before moving the wellbeing questions into eDofE, we took independent external advice which has led us to introduce a safeguarding process around the responses.
-We were advised that a proportionate response would be to raise a potential safeguarding concern if the two most negative responses were given to all four wellbeing questions.
+t’s important to emphasise that before embedding the wellbeing questions into eDofE, we took independent specialist advice which has led us to introduce a safeguarding process around the responses.
+We concluded that a proportionate response would be to raise a potential safeguarding concern if the two most negative responses were given to all four wellbeing questions.

 What about confidentiality?
 Are individual responses shared?